TungstenTransformation/KTScripts/SeparationByLocator/readme.md

 The Document will be split AFTER **Document_AfterSeparatePages** has run.
 This is your last chance to change **pXDoc.CDoc.Pages(PageNr).SplitPage** for each page.
 This event is mainly used as an opportunity to change what  **Trainable Document Separation** or **Standard Document Separation** suggest.

 # Sample Documents
-The attached sample set contains 11 pages that contain single numbers on most pages.
+The attached sample set contains 11 pages that are very simple: they contain only 1 digit on them, and 2 of them are blank.
-**1, ,1,2,3, ,4,5,6,5,5**
+**1,_,1,2,3,_,4,5,6,5,5**
 These need to be separated into 6 documents
-**1- -1,2,3- ,4,5,6-6-6**
+**1-_-1, 2, 3-_, 4, 5, 6-6-6**
-The separation locator finds nothing on page 2 of document 1 and page 2 of document 3.
+Page 2 of document 1 and page 2 of document 3 are completely blank.
-Document 1 contains a blank page in the middle.
 The most complicated thing to do is to ensure that page 3 of document 1 remains part of the document 1 and doesn't become its own document.
 We cannot use the simplistic strategy *make a new document if the locator has a different value than the previous page*.
 We need to look at the locator value from before the blank pages.

+# Two Strategies
 Some locators find only ONE result and then stop.
 We need to call these locators for each page.
 * database locator
 * trainable group locators